-We are committed to ensuring that the effect of all our loans, investments and activities, taken together, will (or is reasonably likely to) contribute to the reduction of greenhouse gas emissions globally.
+We are committed to ensuring that the effect of all relevant green investments and activities overseen by the MAM Green Investments team, taken together, will (or is reasonably likely to) contribute to the reduction of greenhouse gas emissions globally.

 The effect of our activities for each financial year, taken together with all previous financial years, when aggregated, must comply with this Principle.